thinkocapo/replay/README.md

 ## TODO

 PI
-- Tour of Go
-- Get 1 record since multiple will be available

-- can rename proxy endpoints with /save /forward since the number /2 /3 is really for project Id?
-- import logger
+- options for Send All vs Send Latest (vs send1)
 - raise Exception if no DSN key
+- for header in headers: print(header)
+- use gzipEncoder function again
+- use gzipDecoder function, make it
+- print the created event_id on the httpResponse
+- try "github.com/buger/jsonparser"?
+- log types of significant data objects
+- import logger for python
+- can rename proxy endpoints with /save /forward since the number /2 /3 is really for project Id? confirm it does/nt work
 + verified that stack traces are showing, by using try/except handling an error

 PII
+- Tour of Go
 - golang scripts. x events y type. release as Day.
 - golang script for grabbing x events of type y from DB and send to Sentry,io
 - gloang script on a crontab (macbook cronjob) every hour
 - naming Transport

 PIII
+- new visual
+- sqlite3 db column for fingerprint so never end up with duplicates
 - improve variable names. e.g. `request.data` as `request_data_bytes`
 - Flask response object handling, show status of response and ...'created in Sentry'
 - Javascript events
 - python3 function/class for checking data types
 - before/after hook on Flask endpoint for logging name of endpoint
 - better packaging https://docs.python.org/3/tutorial/modules.html#packages
-- new visual
-- db column for fingerprint so never end up with duplicates

 ## Notes
 If you think you messed up your database, delete database.db and re-create the file, run db_prep again to set the schema on it.